 Compound Interest

-Compound interest is an interest accumulated on the principal and interest together over a given time period.
-The interest accumulated on a principal over a period of time is also accounted under the principal.
-Further, the interest calculation for the next time period is on the accumulated principal value.
-Compound interest is the new method of calculation of interest used for all financial and business transactions across the world.
-The power of compounding can easily be understood, when we observe the compound interest values accumulated across successive time periods.
+Compound interest is an interest calculated on the principal and the existing interest together over a given time period.
+The interest accumulated on a principal over a period of time is also added to the principal and becomes the new principal amount for the next time period.
+Again, the interest for the next time period is calculated on the accumulated principal value.
+Compound interest is the method of calculation of interest used for all financial and business transactions across the world.
+The power of compounding is that it is always greater than or equal to the other methods like simple interest.

-The compound interest is calculated at regular intervals like annually(yearly), semi-annually, quarterly, monthly, etc; It is like, re-investing the interest income from an investment makes the money grow faster over time!
-It is exactly what the compound interest does to the money.
+The compound interest is calculated at regular intervals like annually(yearly), semi-annually (half-yearly), quarterly (4 times in a year), monthly (12 times in a year), etc; In case of compound interest, interest income from an investment makes the money grow faster over time!
+It is exactly what is done by the compound interest to money.
 Banks or any financial organization calculate the amount based on compound interest only.

 Compound Interest Formula